freedomofpress/securedrop-docs/docs/set_up_transfer_and_export_device.rst

 The easiest and recommended option for a *Transfer Device* is a USB drive.
-If you have a large team of journalists you may want to :doc:`create several <onboarding>` of these.
+If you have a large team of journalists you may want to :doc:`create several <onboarding_journalists>` of these.
 Here we'll just walk through making one *Transfer Device* [#]_.

 .. note:: This process will destroy all data currently on the drive.